oliverzick/Delizious-Ini/README.md

                             .WithPropertyReadMode(PropertyReadMode.Fail) // Throw exception when property to read to does not exist
                             .WithPropertyWriteMode(PropertyWriteMode.Update) // Update existing property only but throw exception when property to write does not exist
                             .WithPropertyDeletionMode(PropertyDeletionMode.Fail) // Throw exception when property to delete does not exist
-                            .WithSectionDeletionMode(SectionDeletionMode.Fail); // Throw exception when section to delete does not exist
+                            .WithSectionDeletionMode(SectionDeletionMode.Fail) // Throw exception when section to delete does not exist
+                            .WithCommentReadMode(CommentReadMode.Fail); // Throw exception when section or property to read comment does not exist
 ```

 ### Load and save